-As with other activities you do, you would want to be ready for your next adventure – this time, scaling Mt.
+Just like any other activity you do, you would want to be ready for your next trek adventure – this time, scaling Mt.
 Loay in Sta.
 Cruz, Davao del Sur.
-Being prepared increases the chances of your trek to become not just a success but, ultimately, a truly fun-filled activity.
-At the end of the day, you go out for a trek to learn… and to enjoy!
+Being prepared increases the chances of your trek becoming not just a success but, ultimately, a fun-filled activity.
+After all, you go out for a hike to learn – and enjoy!
 That said, I thought writing this guide can help you become fully prepared for this particular adventure.

 1) A minor climb

 Scaling Mt.
 Loay is considered by seasoned hikers as a minor climb.
-It is just about reaching the peak of 1000-meter above-sea-level elevation (give or take).
-In fact, many choose this place as a training ground in preparation for a major climb – e.g. Mt.
-Apo climb.
-If you are new to hiking, however, better do some muscle flexes prior to your climb.
-It is going to help a lot for you to get not totally exhausted most especially if you traverse to Langan.
+It is just about reaching a 1000-meter peak above sea level (give or take).
+Many choose this place as a training ground, preparing for a big climb – like a Mount Apo climb.
+If you are new to hiking, you better do some muscle flexes before it.
+You can do a Loay climb.
+It will help a lot for you to be well prepared most especially if you traverse to Langan.

 2) Mt.
 Loay can be DIY-ed

-Many asked about whether or not a Mt.
-Loay climb can be done without a guide.
-The trail is pretty easy to follow; besides, you can pass by several houses where you can ask for direction.
+Many asked about whether or not you can do a Loay climb without a guide.
+The trail is pretty easy to follow; besides, you can pass by several houses where you can ask for directions.
 So, yes, you can do it yourself.

 3) The terrain isn’t that steep (except the area near the peak)

-The climb begins at the Loay junction, which is near the bridge – about 100 meters away before reaching Santa Cruz Public Market (if you are coming from Davao City).
+The climb begins at the Loay junction, near the bridge along a national highway – about 100 meters away before reaching Santa Cruz Public Market (if you are coming from Davao City).
 At the start, you hike on a paved road until it ends about a kilometer away.
 As you move along, you start your 4 to 5 kilometers trek on a foot trail.
 The good news is, the trail going to the peak isn’t that steep.
-So, the level of difficulty is low – except the last part, near the peak.
+So, the level of difficulty is low – except for the last part, approaching the peak.

 4) You pass several stations, stores